uguracikgoz/dockerized-laravel-boilerplate/README.md

 -   give file permission to repo folder

 TODO :
-- clone the project from gitlab
+- clone the project from github
 - go to regarding folder with cd command and go with command :"sudo docker-compose up -d"

 OUTPUT :
 - on http://localhost:80, defaultly installed laravel project which is located in project folder can be accessed.
 - mysql is supposed to work over 3306 port.
-- you may access to adminer to control out mysql databases with ui over http://27.0.0.1:8080
+- you may access to adminer to control out mysql databases with ui over http://127.0.0.1:8080
     - to react at mysql with adminer
         -   server   : mysql
         -   username : root